facebook/flow/docs/01-objects.md

 sayHello({message: 'Hi', isAwesome: false});
 {% endhighlight %}

+## Optional properties

+Object types can have optional properties.
+The following code shows how optional properties allow objects with missing properties to be typed.

+{% highlight javascript linenos=table %}
+/* @flow */
+var obj: { a: string; b?: number } = { a: "hello" };
+{% endhighlight %}

+When optional properties are accessed, Flow tracks the fact that they could be `undefined`, and reports errors when they are used as is.

+{% highlight javascript linenos=table %}
+/* @flow */
+...
+obj.b * 10 // error: undefined is incompatible with number
+{% endhighlight %}

+One way to avoid errors is to dynamically check that an optional property exists before using it.
+See [nullable types](http://flowtype.org/docs/nullable-types.html#_) for details.

 ## Constructor Functions and Prototype Objects

 Another way of creating objects in JavaScript is by using `new` on